rapid7/r7insight_node/README.md

 ## Using as a Winston ‘Transport’

+### Pre-requisites

+- `winston` and `winston-transport` installed
+  * Check [package.json](./package.json) for currently supported version

-If Winston is included in your package.json dependencies, simply requiring the Insight client will place the transport constructor at `winston.transports`, even if Winston itself hasn’t yet been required.
+If Winston is included in your package.json dependencies, you can just require the Insight Logger to initialize it.

+The Insight client will place the transport constructor at `winston.transports`, even if Winston itself hasn’t yet been required.

 ```javascript